 Knowing your feelings and experiences is one thing, but telling others about them is another.
 In 1 Peter 3:15 the Apostle Peter challenges us "In your hearts set apart Christ as Lord.
-Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have."
+Always be prepared to give an experience with Jesus Christ?

+answer to everyone who asks you to give the reason for the hope that you have."